-Figure 1: Constitution of a virtual cluster initiated by the locomotive gateway
+Figure 1: Constitution of a virtual dedicated chain of relays initiated by the locomotive gateway

-This chain of relays is forming a “virtual cluster” with the gateway of the locomotive at the head of this cluster.
-This cluster or routing chain of relay will be valid for the whole duration of the travel until the train arrives its destination and the wagons are decoupled from the train.
+This chain of relays is always managed by the gateway of the locomotive and will be valid for the whole duration of the travel until the train arrives its destination and the wagons are decoupled from the train.
+The virtual dedicated chain of relays is restricted only to the wagons composing the train.

-Once this dedicated virtual cluster is established, the train can start its journey.
+Once this virtual dedicated chain of relays is established, the train can start its journey.
+The chain of relays allows different routing possible between UEs in case of failure of one of the relays.

 The wagon UEs are using other UEs as relay in single hop or multi hops to communicate with the locomotive or with the WAN network in order to optimize their battery as illustrated by figure 6.